If you are brand spanking new to prepping, you might be feeling pretty overwhelmed right about now. You might be confused, even anxious.

 You are more than capable of becoming prepared for whatever life throws at you.
 Everybody started somewhere on this journey and you have to do the same.

-Luckily your dear author, Tom, is here to provide you with a sort of cheat sheet that can help you get a big boost on your prepping, and, in fact, can help you get it done in an afternoon.
+Luckily your dear author, Tom, is here to provide you with a sort of checklist that can help you get a big boost on your prepping, and, in fact, can help you get it done in an afternoon.
 Don’t believe me?
 Why don’t you read on and find out!

 Table of Contents